What are Alaska's car insurance requirements?

 Consider comprehensive and collision coverage

-Most lenders require comprehensive and collision coverage if you're financing or leasing your vehicle.
+Most lenders require comprehensive coverage and collision coverage if you're financing or leasing your vehicle.
 But even if you own your vehicle outright, these coverages may be worth adding to your policy.
 If your car is stolen or damaged in a collision or other covered event, these coverages will help pay to repair or replace your vehicle.

 Our Name Your Price® Tool puts you in the driver's seat.
-Tell us how much you'd like to spend on car insurance, and we'll show you options in that range.
+Tell us how much you'd like to spend on car insurance, and we'll show you coverage options in that range.

 How much is car insurance in Alaska?